openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 Keeping this in mind, if you’re creating a display object and you want certain content to never scale, you just have to make sure that the dividing lines of the 9-slice scaling grid are placed so that the content ends up in one of the corner rectangles.

-In ActionScript, setting a value for the scale9Grid property of a display object turns on 9-slice scaling for the object and defines the size of the rectangles in the object’s Scale-9 grid.
+In Haxe, setting a value for the scale9Grid property of a display object turns on 9-slice scaling for the object and defines the size of the rectangles in the object’s Scale-9 grid.
 You use an instance of the Rectangle class as the value for the scale9Grid property, as follows:

 myButton.scale9Grid = new Rectangle(32, 27, 71, 64);